-Fatigue is a normal condition that everyone experiences.
-While fatigue is often the result of lack of sleep, stress, or exertion, there are also other causes of physical weakness.
-Here, we'll explain how to differentiate between them and what you can do to combat fatigue.
+Fatigue is a normal state that everyone experiences.
+While fatigue is often a result of lack of sleep, stress, or exertion, there are other causes of physical exhaustion.
+We'll explain how to distinguish between them and what you can do about fatigue here.

 What are the causes of fatigue?

 One of the most common causes of fatigue is lack of sleep, which is why regular and sufficient sleep is essential.
-Other causes include lack of exercise, stress, overwork, and possible electrolyte or iron deficiencies in the body.
+Other causes include lack of exercise, stress, overwork, and a possible electrolyte or iron deficiency.
 The latter is particularly common in women due to blood loss during menstruation.
 Chronic illnesses or the use of certain medications can also be the cause of fatigue.
-It is also important to know your own sleep-wake rhythm, also known as the circadian rhythm.
+Furthermore, it is important to understand your own sleep-wake cycle, also known as the circadian rhythm.
 This ensures that the body performs various physiological functions in a 24-hour cycle, independent of external factors.
-This includes (deep) sleep, digestion, temperature and blood pressure regulation.
+These functions include (deep) sleep, digestion, and temperature and blood pressure regulation.

-Sleep-wake disorders are among the most common health complaints and are caused by disruptions to the 24-hour rhythm.
-These include sleep disturbances that affect not only the duration of sleep, but also deviations from a normal sleep cycle, as well as difficulty falling asleep and staying asleep.
+Sleep-wake disorders are among the most common health problems and stem from disruptions to the 24-hour circadian rhythm.
+These include sleep disturbances that relate not only to sleep duration but also to deviations from a normal sleep cycle, as well as difficulty falling asleep and staying asleep.
 Persistent fatigue or sleep problems can lead to serious health problems.
-Consequences include an increased risk of chronic diseases, heart attacks, high blood pressure, and type 2 diabetes mellitus, as well as a weakened immune system.
+These consequences include an increased risk of chronic diseases, heart attacks, high blood pressure, type 2 diabetes, and a weakened immune system.

-Regardless of the cause, fatigue is a sign of a lack of sleep, fluids, oxygen, exercise, or other factors the body needs to function.
-So, if you don't feel like you're getting enough sleep, drinking enough water, or can't find any other identifiable cause for persistent fatigue, we recommend you consult a doctor.
+Regardless of the cause, fatigue is a sign that the body is lacking in sleep, fluids, oxygen, exercise, or other factors it needs to function.
+Therefore, if you don't feel like you're not getting enough sleep, drinking enough fluids, or can't find any other explainable reason for persistent fatigue, we recommend that you consult a doctor.

 Is midday fatigue completely normal?

-It's normal to experience a midday low, often after lunch—this is also related to the 24-hour rhythm.
-There's a physiological reason why the body becomes tired at midday.
-After lunch, more blood needs to be pumped into the gastrointestinal tract for digestion; this blood is then lacking in the brain and muscles.
-This results in a loss of concentration and an overall feeling of fatigue.
+It's normal to experience a midday slump, often after lunch – this is also related to the 24-hour rhythm.
+There's a physiological reason why the body feels tired at midday.
+After lunch, more blood needs to be pumped to the gastrointestinal tract for digestion; this blood is then lacking in the brain and muscles.
+As a result, concentration decreases and one feels generally sluggish.

 What are the reasons for concentration difficulties?

 One of the most common causes of concentration problems is stress.
-Worry, anxiety, and emotional problems can make it even more difficult to focus on the task at hand.
-Especially in the age of social media, our attention span has decreased dramatically.
-We are increasingly easily distracted by external stimuli and the barrage of information from all sides, and we have trouble concentrating for extended periods.
-The length of time we can concentrate varies from person to person and also depends on the person's age – for example, adults have an attention span of about an hour.
-Tiredness, of course, also causes concentration problems.
+Worries, anxiety, and emotional problems can make it even harder to focus on tasks at hand.
+Especially in the age of social media, our attention span has drastically decreased.
+We are increasingly distracted by external stimuli and the flood of information from all sides, and we struggle to concentrate for extended periods.
+The length of time we can concentrate varies from person to person and is also related to age—adults, for example, have an attention span of about one hour.
+Of course, fatigue also causes concentration problems.

 What helps against fatigue and concentration problems

-There are many things you can do to improve or even prevent concentration problems that are not caused by illness.First and foremost, you should pay attention to a balanced diet to ensure your brain is supplied with all the nutrients it needs.
-Drinking 2-3 liters of fluids daily is also recommended.
-And at work, take short breaks and get up from your desk regularly—this helps you perform better over longer periods of time!
-Effective stress management is also a way to improve concentration problems—yoga, meditation, progressive muscle relaxation, exercise, journaling, and many other things can help you relax.
+There are many things you can do yourself to improve or even prevent a non-illness-related concentration disorder.Primarily, you should focus on a balanced diet to ensure your brain receives all the necessary nutrients.
+Additionally, drinking 2-3 liters of water daily is recommended.
+And taking frequent short breaks at work and getting up from your desk helps you maintain peak performance over longer periods!
+Effective stress management is also a way to improve concentration problems – yoga, meditation, progressive muscle relaxation, exercise, journaling, and many other methods can help you relax.